The 25 Top Things to Do in La Paz Mexico + Practical Tips

 16. Visit the La Paz Cathedral (Catedral de Nuestra Señora de la Paz)

-Among the cultural landmarks of La Paz Mexico, you can visit the Catedral de Nuestra Senora, situated in the main plaza, also where the Art Museum is located.
+Among the cultural landmarks of La Paz, Mexico, you can visit the Catedral de Nuestra Señora, situated in the main plaza, where the Art Museum is also located.

 The cathedral building dates back to 1861.
 Constructed by the Jesuit missionaries of the time, it’s an imposing structure and worth seeing.

-Catedral de Nuestra Senora is the first thing that catches your attention when you arrive at the square, so finding it isn’t very hard either.
+Catedral de Nuestra Señora is the first thing that catches your attention when you arrive at the square, so finding it isn’t very hard either.

 17. Try Out the Delicious Seafood